Few-shot Neural Architecture Search: Methodology

 \subsection{Integration with Search-based Algorithms}

-\paragraph{Overview.} Search-based algorithms can work with both one-shot and vanilla NAS.
-To start, search-based algorithms often need to pick the first few architectures.
-Then search-based algorithms evaluate the performance of these architectures either through training, in the case of vanilla NAS, or evaluating by a pre-trained supernet, in the case of one-shot NAS.
+\paragraph{Search-based NAS Overview.} For search-based algorithms, a value function of candidate architecture is needed to guide the search.
+The value function can be non-differentiable and is often provided by either one-shot or vanilla NAS.
 For vanilla NAS, it is not strictly necessary to train these architectures to converge, and one can use early stopping to obtain an intermediate result.
-After warm-up, search-based algorithms will sample the next architecture $\mathcal{A}$ from the search space based on its previous architecture, until an architecture with satisfiable performance, e.g., test accuracy, is found.
+By starting with a few initial architectures, search-based algorithms sample the next architecture $\mathcal{A}$ from the search space based on previous sampled architectures and search algorithms until an architecture with satisfactory performance is found.

-To use search-based algorithms with our \name, we will first train a number of sub-supernets by using progressive split and transfer learning, similar to what was described in Section~\ref{subsec:integration_gradient}.
-These converged sub-supernets will be used as the basis to evaluate the performance of sampled architectures.
+To use search-based algorithms with our \name, we will first train a number of sub-supernets.
+Similar to what was described in Section~\ref{subsec:integration_gradient}, these converged sub-supernets will be used as the basis to evaluate the performance of sampled architectures.
 For example, if a sampled architecture $\mathcal{A}$ falls into sub-supernet $\mathcal{S}^{\Omega^{'}}$, we will evaluate its performance $f(\mathcal{S}^{\Omega^{'}}_{\mathcal{A}})$ by inheriting the weights $\mathcal{W}_{\mathcal{S}^{\Omega^{'}}}$.
-Once the search algorithms complete, we will pick the top $K$ architectures with the best performance empirically and train these architectures to converge and select the final architecture based on test error.
+Once the search algorithms complete, we will pick the top $K$ architectures with the best performance empirically and train these architectures to converge and select the final architectures based on their performance.